When and why was Summit Assistance Dogs founded?

 What services does Summit provide?

-Summit provides highly trained mobility, hearing and therapy dogs for people with disabilities.
-We also do educational presentations for service clubs, churches and other community groups.
+Summit provides highly-skilled assistance dogs for people with disabilities that significantly affect their mobility.
+We also make educational presentations for service clubs, churches and other community groups.

 How many assistance dogs has Summit placed?